eggpi/citationhunt/scripts/README.md

 It's usually not a good idea to assign a category to every single page in the CitationHunt database, because that causes some awfully specific or generic categories to be picked (plus, it takes over 30 thousand categories to do that).

 Instead, CitationHunt used a fixed maximum number of categories, controlled by the `--max-categories` parameter, and the uncategorized snippets are only accessible when no category is selected on the website.
-You should play around with that number until you find a good compromise between including more pages versus using more (potentially bad) categories.
+You should play around with that number until you find a good compromise between categorizing more articles and using more (potentially bad) categories.

 At the end of this step, the CitationHunt database will be ready to go -- you can move it to the directory above and `app.py` will pick it up.
 The pages that